 A. Yes, it will not impede on the sound material or insulating materials.

 A: It typically takes 30-40 minutes to remove your hardtop with a hoist system.
-Ours takes 2 minutes.
+Ours takes 2 minutes or less.
 One less thing holding you back from your next adventure.